 Digital marketing has propelled us out of the one-size-fits-all age and straight into the era of personalization.
 Your customer expects laser-focused, personalized solutions and, thanks to advanced data analytics, they’re within your power to provide.

 Bottom line: Your institution’s customers seek customized solutions for their personal financial needs.
-And, they want them in real time.
-With the help of analytics, responsive technologies, customer insights, and other data-driven marketing tools that follow customers through the sales funnel, your bank can (and should) now deliver personalized communications and offers that answer your customer’s needs at a specific point in the customer journey.
+And, they want them in real-time.
+With the help of analytics, responsive technologies, customer insights and other data-driven marketing tools that follow customers through the sales funnel, your bank can (and should) now deliver personalized communications and offers that answer your customers’ needs at a specific point in their journeys.

 Millennials are still the darlings of the marketing world, but Generation Z is about to roar onto the scene.
 Born starting in the mid-90s – there are various definitions, ranging from 1993-1997 as a start year – the oldest Gen Z’ers are in their early 20s.
 What does that mean?
 They’re getting ready to graduate college, enter the workforce, buy their first new cars, and – soon – get married, purchase their first homes, welcome their first babies, and celebrate other major life milestones.

 Generation Z represents an opportunity for your bank.
 They are researching where to open their first “adult” checking accounts, credit cards, and other lines of credit.
 In another decade, they will represent one of the largest markets for financial institutions.
 Learn from your experience with Millennials and get a handle on Gen Z – before your competition does.